SIW22/Kaleidos/README.md

 - clicking on logo will lead back to home page

-HOME PAGE:
+SPLASH PAGE:
 - root route
 - logo and app name
 - slogan of our app
+- create account

+INDEX PAGE:
 - include navigation
-    - BROWSE BY: all, category, type
+    - *browse by*: all, category, type
-    - create account

 USERS:
 - login/registration